Tameratlant/Spy/README.md

-**The project was created for a simple and visual analysis of various statistics on correspondence in Telegram.
-Spy allows you to see aspects such as the average response time, message statistics by month, day, and hour.
-Provides keyword search**
+**This project was created for simple visual analysis of various statistics of your correspondence in Telegram.
+Spy allows you to view aspects such as the average response time, message statistics by month, day, and hour.
+Spy also provides keyword search.**

-**The logic of the work**
+**How it work**

-The correspondence in Tg is stored in json format.
-For parsing, it is used https://github.com/nlohmann/json
+In Tg correspondence is stored in json format.
+For parsing, this project used https://github.com/nlohmann/json.

-Due to the fact that this library is not designed for large json files, it is necessary to split the original correspondence into smaller fragments (file separate.cpp )
+Due to the fact that this library is not designed for large json files, it is necessary to split the original correspondence into smaller fragments (file separate.cpp).

-In date.cpp implemented date classes for convenient date storage and working with them.
+Date.hpp implemented date classes for convenient date storage and processing.

-In dialogue.cpp The message and dialogue classes are described, as well as methods for working with the dialog as a whole.
-For example, to search for it, add new fragments of the dialog
+Dialogue.hpp contains discriptions of the message and dialogue classes, as well as methods for working with the chat as a whole.
+For example, to search, add new fragments of the chat.

 **How to build**

-To build, write in the file init.txt the path to the file with the correspondence and use the Makefile
+To build, input the path to file with the correspondence in file init.txt and run the Makefile.